HomeDing/homeding.github.io/elements/scene.md

 ---
 title: Scene Element
+id: scene
+tags: ["Element"]
+excerpt: >
+  The SceneElement is used to send a series of actions triggered by a single incoming action.
+  They can be send out step by step using a defined delay.
 ---

 # {{data.title}}

-::: excerpt rotary
+::: excerpt {{data.id}}
-The SceneElement is used to send a series of action triggered by a single incoming action.
+{{data.excerpt}}
 :::

 In normal cases when only one or few actions should be triggered multiple actions can be listed inline.